iQua/days/.github/ISSUE_TEMPLATE/request-for-comments.md

 ---
 name: Request for comments
-about: Architectural changes, existing features, and general discussions about ns.rs
+about: Architectural changes, existing features, and general discussions about Day
 title: "[RFC]"
 labels: rfc
 assignees: baochunli
 ---